Sources and Management of Fly Ash

 b)

-11. What property of fly ash makes it suitable for soil stabilization in road construction?
+11. What property of fly ash makes it suitable for soil stabilisation in road construction?

 a) High moisture content